10 of the Smallest Islands in the World

 Little St. Simons Island, Georgia

 Think you need a passport to go on a sylvan island getaway?
 A sliver of unspoiled paradise may be closer than you realize.
 Little St. Simons Island is a private 11,000-acre barrier island off the coast of the Peach State.
 Widely touted as one of the most beautiful and least developed of Georgia’s fabled Golden Isles, this domestic treasure tempts travelers with seven miles of unblemished beaches, giant cedar trees, and diverse wildlife.
 The sole accommodation, The Lodge on Little St. Simons Island, has six quaint cottages.
 It also offers a wide array of naturalist-led activities, such as bird watching and guided nature walks.
-These breathtaking drone images will indulge your wanderlust even further.

 Fox Island, Alaska